In May I had my best friend and his girlfriend coming for the first time in Thailand.

 For our last night in Bangkok, I tried to show them as many different spots as I could.

 First, we started with cocktails at Octave for sunset, one of my favorite rooftop bars in Bangkok.

 Then we headed to W District in Prakanong (see on google maps).
 It's an outdoor food court with a great expat vibe and all types of food from sushi to Jamaican, and of course drinks.

 With our stomach full and a few beers, we headed to Atomic Bar in Thonglor to play a quick Beer Pong on their electronic beer pong tables.

-It was designed by one of the best designer in Bangkok (the same that designed Sing Sing Bangkok) and it has a special vibe and look that look like nothing else I've ever seen.
+It was designed by one of the best designers in Bangkok (the same that designed Sing Sing Bangkok) and it has a special vibe and looks like nothing else I've ever seen.

-The also have great cocktails and live music.
-A must see.
+They also have great cocktails and live music.
+A must-see.

-Finally, when 2 am arrived and most bars and clubs were closing in Thonglor and Ekamai, we headed to Sukhumvit Soi 11 to find some late night venues.
+Finally, when 2 have arrived and most bars and clubs were closing in Thonglor and Ekamai, we headed to Sukhumvit Soi 11 to find some late-night venues.